-Actually, given that “mad scientist Tom's” first two Horcruxes appear to have been created using two vastly different means of murdering their victim, I would not be surprised to discover that Tom quite deliberately used a different method of killing his victim with every Horcrux he ever made.
-Not excluding the possible use of a rope, a lead pipe, and a candlestick.
+Actually, given that “mad scientist Tom’s” first two Horcruxes appear to have been created using two vastly different means of murdering their victim — neither of which used any sort of spell at all — I would not be surprised to discover that Tom quite deliberately used a different method of killing his victim with every Horcrux he ever made.
+Not excluding the hypothetical use of a rope, a lead pipe, and a candlestick.
 If such is the case, one of them probably was created by using a simple AK.

-Not for the attempt which was made in Godric’s Hollow, however.
-The very fact that the whole attempt went so monumentally wrong, suggests that whatever spell was used needed to be grounded in some manner, and that it wasn’t produced unforeseen results.
+Nor was it an AK which was used for the attempt which was made in Godric’s Hollow.
+The very fact that the whole attempt went so monumentally wrong, suggests that whatever spell was used needed to be grounded in some manner, and that it wasn’t, produced unforeseen results.

 I rather think that for that particular Horcrux, Tom, believing that this one would be the last of his grand collection of Horcruxes, tried to do it in the grand traditional manner.
 And he might not have ever attempted to do it that way before, so he was flying blind.

-In any case, whatever it was he was attempting to use, it wasn’t likely to be a plain-vanila AK.
+In any case, whatever it was he was attempting to use, it wasn’t likely to be a plain-vanilla AK.

 • • • •